 Some 350,000 women served in the U.S. Armed Forces in World War II, both at home and abroad.
-Women on the home front were critical to the war effort: Between 1940 and 1945, the age of “Rosie the Riveter,” the female percentage of the U.S. workforce increased from 27 percent to nearly 37 percent, and by 1945, nearly one out of every four married women worked outside the home.
-World War II opened the door for women to work in more types of jobs than ever before, but with the return of male soldiers at war’s end, women, especially married women, were once again pressured to return to a life at home, a prospect that, for thousands of American women, had shifted thanks to their wartime service.
+Women on the home front were critical to the war effort: Between 1940 and 1945, the era of “Rosie the Riveter,” the female percentage of the U.S. workforce increased from 27 percent to nearly 37 percent, and by 1945, nearly one out of every four married women worked outside the home.
+World War II opened the door for women to work in more types of jobs than ever before, but with the return of male soldiers at war’s end, women, especially married women, were once again pressured to return to a life at home—a prospect that, for thousands of American women, had dimmed thanks to their wartime service.

-Women in the Armed Forces in World War II
+Women in World War II Military

 In addition to factory work and other home front jobs, approximately 350,000 women joined the Armed Services, serving at home and abroad.
 At the urging of First Lady Eleanor Roosevelt and women’s groups, and impressed by the British use of women in service, General George Marshall supported the idea of introducing a women’s service branch into the Army.

 Recommended for you

 Before the war, most working women were in traditionally female fields like nursing and teaching.
 Post-Pearl Harbor, women worked in a variety of positions previously closed to them, though the aviation industry saw the greatest increase in female workers.
 More than 310,000 women worked in the U.S. aircraft industry in 1943, representing 65 percent of the industry’s total workforce (compared to just 1 percent in the pre-war years).

 In movies, newspapers, posters, photographs, articles and even a Norman Rockwell-painted Saturday Evening Post cover, the Rosie the Riveter campaign stressed the patriotic need for women to enter the work force—and they did, in huge numbers.
 Though women were crucial to the war effort, their pay continued to lag far behind their male counterparts: Female workers rarely earned more than 50 percent of male wages.

-Working Conditions For Women in World War II
+Working Conditions For Women

-The Lanham Act or 1940 gave war-related government grants for childcare services in communities where defense production was a major industry.
+The Lanham Act of 1940 gave war-related government grants for childcare services in communities where defense production was a major industry.
 In 1942, Eleanor Roosevelt stepped in, encouraging her husband, Franklin D. Roosevelt, to pass the Community Facilities Act, which led to the creation of the first U.S. government-sponsored childcare center.